vuejs/docs/src/guide/components/props.md

 ### Static vs. Dynamic Props

-So far, you've seen props passed as static value, like in:
+So far, you've seen props passed as static values, like in:

 ```vue-html
 <BlogPost title="My journey with Vue" />